Nicos Anastasiades: Controversies

+Makarios Drousiotis, a political activist, journalist, and writer, published a trilogy of books containing personal accounts and third-party documents uncovering extensive corruption scandals during the presidency of Nicos Anastasiades.
+In 2024, his third publication, "Mafia State," instigated a criminal investigation against Anastasiades, prompting the involvement of international legal practitioner Gabrielle Louise McIntyre.

+On 23 April 2024, Anastasiades filed a lawsuit against Drousiotis, seeking over €2,000,000 in defamation damages and a ban on his books "Mafia State" and "The Gang", alleging malicious falsehoods.

 Personal and family life

-He married Andri Moustakoudi in 1971 and they have two daughters.
+Anastasiades married Andri Moustakoudes in 1971 and they have two daughters, Elsa and Ino.
+His daughters are listed as owners of a law firm that Anastasiades founded.

 He has a twin brother and a sister.
-Anastasiades' family has been twice linked with visa schemes.
-In 2001, his twin brother, Pambos Anastasiades, was sentenced to 18 months in prison for his role in a work permit scandal, which was about forging "pink visas", i.e. work permits for foreign women employed in illegal brothels.
+In 2001, his twin brother, Pambos Anastasiades, was sentenced to 18 months in prison for his role in a work permit scandal, which was related to forging "pink visas", i.e. work permits for foreign women employed in illegal brothels.